Activision Patents Pay-To-Win Matchmaker - Slashdot

 Re: (Score:2)

+You need sufficient development in AI so as to be able to create computer controlled players that act like real players, otherwise matchmaking time blows out.
+Basically scamming psychopaths who like to win regardless of how but selling them an unbeatable advantage putting them against bots that pretend to be real and complain when the psychopaths plays them.
+Psychopath stops spending, they stop winning and get the insults, behavioural patterns demand they respond and must win and they do it by spending more

 This is why I lost interest in smartphone games...
-(Score:2)
+(Score:4, Insightful)

 Before Apple had IAP, you paid a few dollars for a game, and got a decent amount of levels.
 Often, there was a sequel, so you spend $3.99 or so, bought that.

 Then came IAP.
 Games which were challenging but fun became a lot harder, in order to force people to buy powerups to beat the game, or the game would have a delay if you lost... of course, you could pay something to have the delay removed.
 Additional levels?
 More dosh.
-Even a basic tower defense game became so loaded with costly powerups that the w
+Even a basic tower defense game became so loaded with costly powerups that the whole genre wound up collapsing.

+If I want Farmville, I'll play Farmville.
+The whole gaming genre has been so polluted by this P2W crap that it just isn't worth the time, and since older games that have not been recompiled for 64 bit which haven't been updated are wiped off Apple's App Store, what is worth playing is pretty hard to find.

+As an aspiring indie game dev who likes single-player games I have to say I really like these moves by places like EA and Activision.
+If they want to piss off their user base with game play choices that people hate, and abandon single-player games exclusively for P2W MMOs, hey go for it.

 Re: (Score:2)